gohsonghan98/gitbookclone/document/function/SpecialCharacter/sc_Zeta/sc_Zeta.md

 ### Description

-Zeta (uppercase Ζ, lowercase ζ; ̂ta; Modern Greek: [ˈzita] zíta) is the sixth letter of the Greek alphabet.
+Zeta (uppercase Ζ) is the sixth letter of the Greek alphabet.

 ### Flowchart